winnieau/takeaway-challenge-redo/README.md

 Technologies Used
 ---

-- Rspec
+* Rspec
-- Capybara
+* Capybara
-- Twilio
+* Twilio

+Note
+---

-* Note: A big thank you to [Parminder](https://github.com/ajitsy) who contributed to a large portion of this code, but whose work does not show up in the contributions on Github.
+A big thank you to [Parminder](https://github.com/ajitsy) who contributed to a large portion of this code, but whose work does not show up in the contributions on Github.